Queen's Campus Library Study Facilities

 Queen’s Campus Library Silent Study Facilities

 There are 143 individual study places in the silent study zone.
 In addition there are 12 more individual study carrels available in D206 in the group study area.

 Queen's Campus Library Microform Equipment

-The Library has a microfiche reader and a 35mm slide viewer.
+The Library has a microfiche reader and a 35mm slide viewer, available on request.
 You can view microfiche on the reader but unfortunately there are no printing facilities attached to this piece of equipment.

 Queen's Campus Library Computing Facilities